supervisely-ecosystem/import-pointcloud-episode/README.md

 ## Overview

 Import Supervisely pointcloud episodes format project from Team Files folder or archive.
-You can learn more about format and its sctructure by reading [documentation](https://docs.supervise.ly/data-organization/00_ann_format_navi/07_supervisely_format_pointcloud_episode)
+You can learn more about format and its structure by reading [documentation](https://docs.supervise.ly/data-organization/00_ann_format_navi/07_supervisely_format_pointcloud_episode).

+Backward compatible with [`Export pointcloud episodes`](https://ecosystem.supervise.ly/apps/export-pointcloud-episode) app

 # How To Run